Yellen steers Fed with cautious hand, despite hints of inflation

 But many private economists buy into the argument by an opposing faction within the Fed that U.S. inflation is indeed stirring.

-They point to a range of recent data to back their view, including a reading this week showing underlying U.S. inflation rose 2.3 percent in the 12 months through February, the biggest increase in more than three years.
+They point to a range of recent data to back their view, including a reading Thursday showing underlying U.S. inflation rose 2.3 percent in the 12 months through February, the biggest increase in more than three years.
 The Fed's target is 2-percent inflation.

-Data released Thursday added to a picture of economic growth that could support further inflation, including the first expansion of factory activity in the mid-Atlantic region in seven months, job openings hitting a six-month high and a rise in a gauge of future economic activity.

 Faster price gains would likely trigger more aggressive rate hikes which Yellen in the past has warned could cause a recession.